 The shorter the better: at exground filmfest, this is true amongst all genres – and especially for the short film programs loved so much by the audience.

 Every year, exground filmfest takes a special look at the filmic work of a specific country.
-In cooperation with colleges and local institutions, we already presented big and small masterpieces from Fennoscandia, Austria, Great Britain, France, Canada, the Benelux countries, Spain, Sweden, Latin America, Israel, Switzerland, Australia, New Zealand, Mexico, Greece, Iran as well as Turkey.
-In 2018, the focus will be dedicated to latest productions from the Philippines.
+In cooperation with colleges and local institutions, we already presented big and small masterpieces from Fennoscandia, Austria, Great Britain, France, Canada, the Benelux countries, Spain, Sweden, Latin America, Israel, Switzerland, Australia, New Zealand, Mexico, Greece, Iran, Turkey as well as the Philippines.
+In 2019, the focus will be dedicated to latest productions from Brazil.

 exground filmfest dedicates a program to a specific director’s work every year.
 These compact and exquisite screenings already presented directors as Abel Ferrara, Michael Haneke, Mike Figgis, Claire Denis, David Cronenberg, Julio Médem, Roy Andersson, Eyal Sivan and an homage to German actor and director Ulli Lommel.

-exground filmfest’s contest programs have become an important forum for numerous promising young film makers – not least due to the huge audience interest in works off the cinema mainstream.
-At exground filmfest 30, cash prizes and non-cash prizes over EUR 20,000 were awarded.
+exground filmfest’s contest programs have become an important forum for numerous promising young filmmakers – not least due to the huge audience interest in works off the cinema mainstream.
+At exground filmfest 33, cash prizes and non-cash prizes of EUR 17,500 are awarded.

 German Feature Film Competition

-A prisoners’ jury will hand out the jury director’s award within our festival section Made in Germany, endowed with a minimum prize money of EUR 1,500 in total.
+This year, the audience will decide on the jury director’s award within our festival section Made in Germany, endowed with a prize money of EUR 1,500.

 German Short Film Competition